KhiopsML/khiops-doc/docs/api-docs/kdic/date-rules.md

 Numerical DecimalYear(Date value)
 ```

-Year in a date value, with decimal part for day in year.
+Year in a date value, including a decimal part representing the day of the year.

+Precisely, `DecimalYear = Year + (YearDay-1)/365` (or 366 for leap years).

 ## AbsoluteDay